 My youngest was too little to fly through the air and so we contented ourselves with a visit to the Butterfly Geodome where hundreds of Technicolor butterflies fluttered around.
 The reserve is also home to three walking trails that pass over hanging bridges, through coffee groves and into the realm of monkeys – another hit with my toddler!
 If you’re lucky, you may even spot a coati, a South American mammal closely related to the racoon family.

 Lake Atitlan: Where to Stay

-Both Victoria and I stayed at Hotel Atitlan with our families and it worked out well; it’s easy to access, it has comfortable rooms and it’s positioned right on the lake.
+We stayed at Hotel Atitlan and it worked out well; it’s easy to access, it has comfortable rooms and it’s positioned right on the lake.
 All rooms come with lake views, and a balcony or terrace from which to enjoy them.
 The hotel also boasts beautifully manicured gardens and dozens of colourful birds.
 If I’m honest, the hotel is probably a little overpriced (especially the restaurant) but it’s your easiest option if travelling with children, particularly little ones.

 I’ve recently read about Casa Palopo, a beautiful boutique hotel with just 10 rooms that sits on the hills surrounding the village of Santa Catarina Palopo village.
 Although I’ve not been there, it looks amazing!